Sangharakshita and his teaching

 Then conscription in the Second World War took him to Sri Lanka as a signals operator, and after the war he stayed on in India.
 For two years he lived as a wandering mendicant, and later he was ordained as a Theravadin Buddhist monk and named Sangharakshita (‘protected by the spiritual community’).
 Sangharakshita lived for 14 years in the Himalayan town of Kalimpong, where he encountered venerable Tibetan Buddhist teachers – so he had the opportunity to study intensively under leading teachers from all major Buddhist traditions.

-Sangharakshita has been a translator between East and West, between the traditional world and the modern, between timeless principles and relevant practices.
+Sangharakshita saw himself as a translator between East and West, between the traditional world and the modern, between timeless principles and relevant practices.
 His clear thinking, depth of experience and ecumenical approach have been appreciated around the world.
-He has always emphasised the decisive significance of commitment in the spiritual life, the value of spiritual friendship and community, the link between religion and the arts, and the need for a ‘new society’ that supports spiritual values.
+He always emphasised the decisive significance of commitment in the spiritual life, the value of spiritual friendship and community, the link between religion and the arts, and the need for a ‘new society’ that supports spiritual values.

 Sangharakshita played a key part in the revival of Buddhism in India, particularly through his work with the followers of Dr. Ambedkar (formerly known as Untouchables).
 Around one third of the Triratna Buddhist Order is in India.
-Throughout his life Sangharakshita has been concerned with issues of social reform.
+Throughout his life Sangharakshita wasconcerned with issues of social reform.